 Moving California to Zero Emissions: Vehicle Electrification

 California is a national leader in vehicle electrification strategies that reduce GHG emissions and air pollution.
 Several policies and incentives have spurred the ZEV market in the state.
-As a result, there were over 1 million ZEVs on California roads by the end of 2021, making up nearly 45% of total ZEVs in the US.
+As a result, there were over 1.3 million ZEVs on California roads by September 2022, making up nearly 43% of total ZEVs in the US.
 It is expected that 100% of new passenger vehicles sold in the state will be ZEV by 2035 due to Executive Order N-79-20, which was signed on September 23, 2020.

 Regional partnerships, policies, and programs helped to spur ZEV adoption in the county from the early stages of the vehicle electrification movement, making the San Diego region a market leader in ZEV sales and usage.
 However, significant investment in ZEV charging infrastructure is still needed to meet our state and local greenhouse gas reduction goals, further reduce air pollution in our region, and meet projected demand.

 County of San Diego Efforts